 To help the trustee understand your intentions, a commonly used standard for discretionary distributions is health, education, maintenance, and support (also known as “HEMS”).
 The trust document may include a broader standard than HEMS or no standard at all.
 Sometimes the trustee is directed to make distributions by another party such as a distribution committee or trust advisor.
 Your estate planning attorney can help you understand the benefits of these different distribution standards.

 Discuss with family

 Just as important as coming up with all the stipulations for a trust?
 Frank family conversations about the concept.
-“In order to keep family harmony, I don’t believe you should ever set up financial gifts for grandchildren without linking in the parents,” says Sowell.
+“In order to keep family harmony, it may be beneficial to link in the parents,” says Sowell.
 For one thing, he says, the parents may have strong opinions about inherited wealth and how to prepare their children for it.

 You may also want to discuss with the parents how much information to provide your grandchildren about the trusts you’re creating for them.
-Many experts now recommend talking openly to children about inheriting wealth rather than keeping it confidential until they’re older.
-Doing so can give your family time to educate your grandchildren about responsible money management.
+Talking openly to children about inheriting wealth rather than keeping it confidential until they’re older can give your family time to educate your grandchildren about responsible money management.

 However, Sowell says each family needs to decide for themselves the best time to speak to grandchildren about trust funds and the best way to communicate the information so that awareness of the trust does not remove the incentive for a grandchild to become financially independent or financially responsible.

 For more information about establishing trusts for your grandchildren, talk to your contacts at Wells Fargo Private Bank and your estate planning attorney.

 Wells Fargo Wealth & Investment Management (WIM) is a division within Wells Fargo & Company.
 WIM provides financial products and services through various bank and brokerage affiliates of Wells Fargo & Company.